Unpacking the Latest Options Trading Trends in Affirm Holdings - Affirm Holdings (NASDAQ:AFRM)

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * Consistent in their evaluation, an analyst from Goldman Sachs keeps a Buy rating on Affirm Holdings with a target price of $94. * An analyst from Citigroup downgraded its action to Buy with a price target of $100. * An analyst from Truist Securities has decided to maintain their Buy rating on Affirm Holdings, which currently sits at a price target of $90. * An analyst from Wells Fargo downgraded its action to Overweight with a price target of $89.
+Click here for access. * An analyst from Wells Fargo downgraded its action to Overweight with a price target of $89. * Consistent in their evaluation, an analyst from B of A Securities keeps a Buy rating on Affirm Holdings with a target price of $98. * An analyst from Citigroup downgraded its action to Buy with a price target of $100. * An analyst from Truist Securities persists with their Buy rating on Affirm Holdings, maintaining a target price of $90. * Maintaining their stance, an analyst from RBC Capital continues to hold a Sector Perform rating for Affirm Holdings, targeting a price of $87.

+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for Affirm Holdings with Benzinga Pro for real-time alerts.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.